 Prior to joining IFPMA, she mainly worked in for the International Red Cross (ICRC and IFRC), Drugs for Neglected Diseases initiative and the refugee agency UNHCR.
 Sadia holds a diploma degree in translations from Geneva University and a masters in international relations from the Graduate Institute of International and Development Studies.

-Ernest Kawka joined IFPMA as a Policy Analyst in January 2013 and focuses his work on Intellectual Property, Innovation, Trade, and Code Compliance.
+Ernest Kawka joined IFPMA as a Policy Analyst in January 2013 and focuses his work on Intellectual Property, Innovation, Trade.
 Prior to joining IFPMA, Ernest has held regulatory and legal positions in the pharmaceutical industry, including Sanofi Pasteur and Novo Nordisk.
 He holds a bachelor’s degree in biochemistry and a master’s in analytical chemistry.
 In addition, Ernest earned a J.D. and is licensed to practice law in New Jersey and New York.

 Caroline Mendy joined IFPMA in 2012 from the World Health Organization (WHO), where she held the position of Technical Officer in the Essential Medicines and Pharmaceutical Policies department (EMP), focusing on technical support to WHO Member States on quality control/assurance (QC/QA) of pharmaceutical products, and providing the Secretariat of the WHO Expert Committee on Specifications for Pharmaceutical Preparations.